Cameron Whitten: Controversy

 On December 8, 2022, Whitten was placed on paid leave pending an internal investigation of what the president of Whitten’s non-profit Brown Hope called “multiple serious allegations.”

 On 14 December 2022, at a meeting of the Brown Hope board of directors, attended by Whitten and the two other directors, Whitten was reinstated.
 The board was extended from three members (including Whitten) to five members, and a decision was taken to have an independent external party investigate the allegations made against Whitten by the anonymous whistleblower.
 According to the board chairman this investigation concluded that the allegations were “legally unfounded”.

 On 17 July 2023 the ex-Chief Operating Officer of Brown Hope, Brondalyn Coleman, filed a lawsuit against Brown Hope and Whitten in Multnomah County Circuit Court seeking $5 million in damages.
 The lawsuit is based on a similar but expanded set of allegations as those submitted to the organization in 2022.
-Coleman joined Brown Hope in September 2021, and was fired by Whitton in January 2023 due to a breakdown of their relationship.
+Coleman joined Brown Hope in September 2021, and was fired by Whitten in January 2023 due to a breakdown of their relationship.
 The suit is ongoing as at 2 November 2023.

 In addition an investigation begun by the Oregon Department of Justice in December 2022 is also ongoing.